retargetly/sdk-ios/README.md

 Also, *Retargetly iOS SDK* will send 'geo' events when the application has permissions and has all configuration, it follows an internal logic to track the device location only when needed.

-Finally, in order to track an 'custom' event, you need to do so:
+Finally, an example how to track a 'custom' event:

 ```Swift
 import Retargetly